Boardgame.io React Client Workaround

 <bgioContext.Provider value={value}>

-{/* Your board goes here and everything down stream can access state via context */}
+{/* Your board goes here, and everything downstream can access the state via context */}

 <Board />

-{/* Your can also have some other React component here or inside the outer div */}
+{/* You can also include other React components here or inside the outer div */}

 </bgioContext.Provider>